nearform/udaru/README.md

 ## API

-There is a simple route for fetching all the users: http://localhost:8000/auth/users Curl examples for the other routes can be found in services.js
+An example API route for fetching all the users is: http://localhost:8000/auth/users

+Curl examples for all the routes can be found in api/route.js

-To expose the reoute start both the service and the API with the following:
+To expose the routes start both the service and the API with the following:

-    node service/index.js

-    node api/index.js
+    npm start:service

+    npm start:api

 ## Testing